CookedSeafood/generic-registry/README.md

 ## Feature

 - Store any object
-- Add, modify, or remove on fly
+- Add or remove at any time

 ## Registry